 I had to slow down, because I wanted my spelling and grammar to be right, so it wouldn’t distract the readers from what was going on.
 I learned to paragraph, which meant stopping now and again to consider when I should make a new one: gone were the days of my fifty thousand word paragraphs.
-I focussed on description, so I could make the readers see what I saw and feel what I felt.
+I focused on description, so I could make the readers see what I saw and feel what I felt.

 I had to learn to cut my words down, to get my point across more clearly, and to edit, because not only does no one do it right the first time, they don’t do it right the second time either, or the third time, or ever.

 I met people in university who seemed to scoff at the basics.
-They’d write run on sentences for pages, or twenty one word paragraphs in a row.
+They’d write run-on sentences for pages, or twenty one-word paragraphs in a row.
 Here’s a bit of a story I read, and this is not quoted word for word, but about as close as I can get it from memory.
 You’ll get the gist, anyway:

 Shewokeandthenightwas BLACK BLACK black black.
 It crowed a song of the nightstars and she begged it to come to her but it would not and flew away, the night sky its home, the stars its friends, and left her behind like an abandoned lover, her screams mournful in the air and HEART BROKEN (broken?).

-I mean, I see their point.
+I mean, I understand.
 This guy was in that beginning phase, that innocent place where you can write ten thousand words in a day easy, eyes wide, heart hammering in your chest.
 It’s from the heart, baby – pure and unfiltered.
 Kinda like a lot of spoken word poetry that doesn’t rhyme.
 I’ll bet he had fun writing that story, probably felt really good about it.

 But no one wants to read that shit.

 You might as well be pouring your heart into a well.
 You might as well fall in love with a brick wall.